Jay Mosley

-Jay Mosley is an American politician serving as a member of the Missouri House of Representatives from the 68th district.
-Elected in November 2016, he assumed office in January 2017.
+Jay Mosley is an American politician who served as a member of the Missouri House of Representatives from 2017 to 2025, representing the 68th district.
+Elected in November 2016, he began office in January 2017.

 Early life and education

 Mosley was born and raised in Sacramento, California.
 After graduating from Rio Linda High School, he earned a Bachelor of Science degree in leisure studies and therapeutic recreation from Grambling State University.

 Career

 From 2004 to 2009, Mosley served as a firefighter in Berkeley, California.
 Since 2012, he has worked as a shuttle driver.
 Mosley was elected to the Missouri House of Representatives in November 2016 and assumed office in January 2017.
 In the 2021–2022 legislative session, Mosely is the ranking member on the Consent and House Procedure Committee.

+Personal life

+His wife Angela Mosley is state senator and his daughter Chanel Mosley is the member of the Missouri House of Representatives for the 75th district.